top of page

 Compared to September 2025, the January 2026 scan demonstrates:

 This qualifies as partial regression with disease stabilization.
-It is not a complete response, but it clearly does not represent continued progression.
+While it is not a complete response, it clearly indicates that the disease is not progressing.
 The overall radiologic assessment reflects improvement.

-Most significantly, her tumor markers demonstrated a sustained and dramatic decline after the introduction of ECCT.
+Most significantly, Charmaine's tumor markers showed a dramatic decline after introducing ECCT.
 CEA decreased from 1955.4 to 56.3, and CA 19-9 fell from 773 to 33, representing more than a 95 percent reduction in both markers.
 Such a consistent downward trend suggests a meaningful reduction in tumor biological activity.
-In advanced metastatic disease, tumor markers often provide early insight into biological response even when residual masses remain visible on imaging.
+In advanced metastatic disease, tumor markers often provide early insight into biological response, even when residual masses remain visible on imaging.

 Beyond laboratory and radiologic findings, Charmaine’s overall clinical condition improved in parallel.
-Her haemoglobin rose from 10 g/dL to 15 g/dL, indicating recovery in systemic strength.
-Her sleep improved, bowel function stabilized, and she remained mentally alert, communicative and ambulatory.
+Her hemoglobin rose from 10 g/dL to 15 g/dL, indicating recovery in systemic strength.
+Her sleep improved, bowel function stabilized, and she remained mentally alert, communicative, and ambulatory.
 Although her appetite remained variable, there were clear signs of regained resilience compared to her initial presentation.

 Metastatic Colon Cancer

 Today, Charmaine continues her cancer care journey with ongoing monitoring and tailored therapy.
 Her case illustrates that in advanced metastatic disease, meaningful progress is not always defined by dramatic radiologic shrinkage alone.
-Stabilization of disease, reduction in tumour markers and improvement in systemic function can together represent an important shift in overall trajectory, particularly in a situation that had previously been trending toward rapid deterioration.
+Stabilization of disease, reduction in tumor markers, and improvement in systemic function can represent an important shift in overall trajectory, particularly in a situation that had previously been trending toward rapid deterioration.

 bottom of page